 Overdose of XARELTO may lead to hemorrhage.
 Discontinue XARELTO and initiate appropriate therapy if bleeding complications associated with overdosage occur.
-A specific antidote for rivaroxaban is not available.
 Rivaroxaban systemic exposure is not further increased at single doses >50 mg due to limited absorption.
 The use of activated charcoal to reduce absorption in case of XARELTO overdose may be considered.
-Due to the high plasma protein binding, rivaroxaban is not dialyzable [see Warnings and Precautions (5.2) and Clinical Pharmacology (12.3)].
+Due to the high plasma protein binding, rivaroxaban is not dialyzable [see Warnings and Precautions

+(5.2) and Clinical Pharmacology (12.3)].
 Partial reversal of laboratory anticoagulation parameters may be achieved with use of plasma products.
+An agent to reverse the anti-factor Xa activity of rivaroxaban is available.